Getting arrested for a crime can be a confusing and scary experience.

-At Miller Leonard, P.C. in Golden, CO, our experienced criminal defense attorneys provide zealous representation to our client accused of Class 3 misdemeanor offenses and are here to explain what you can expect if arrested and charged with this type of crime.
+At Miller Leonard, P.C. in Golden, CO, our experienced criminal defense attorney provides zealous representation to our clients accused of Class 3 misdemeanor offenses and is here to explain what you can expect if arrested and charged with this type of crime.

 Colorado Class 3 Misdemeanors